geneontology/geneontology.github.io/_docs/faq.md

 The native representation for GO-CAMs is the Web Ontology Language ([OWL](https://www.w3.org/OWL){:target="blank"}).
 Standard [RDF](https://www.w3.org/RDF){:target="blank"} exchange formats such as RDF/XML and Turtle can be used for GO-CAMs.

-Downloads can be found on the [GO-CAM site](http://geneontology.org/cam).
+Individual files can be found on [GitHub](https://github.com/geneontology/noctua-models).

 ---------------------------------------------------------------------------
 ## What is an OWL file?